kalebpc/ubuntu-mac/README.md

 # WhiteSur theme install

-Change this to your background image:
+Change this to your background image or whatever you want:
   - WhiteSur wallpaper image: https://wallpapercave.com/w/wp6843286

 Open Settings: